pixelchai/NightBotNowPlaying/README.md

 # NightBotNowPlaying
-Program for overlaying NightBot's current song on your stream
+Program for overlaying NightBot's current song on your stream.

+This works with NightBot and so works with Twitch, YouTube and Mixer.
+It also works with any streaming software which allows for Text to be read from a file and so works with OBS, XSplit, etc.

 ## Downloading/Installing
 `cd` into the directory where you want to put the program, then: